GuduleLapointe/w4os/readme.txt

 * Create avatar from custom profile page
 * Choose new avatar apparence from default models
 * Change avatar password (via web user password)
-* Sync avatar and website passwords (partially done, not on avatar creation)
+* Sync avatar and website passwords (partial, not on avatar creation)

 ### Roadmap

 * short term (for 1.0 release)
+  * check and use website password when creating an avatar
+  * option to use WordPress name as avatar name (in this case, lock WordPress name changes once an avatar is set)
   * Create avatar from standard wp-admin/profile.php page
-  * Verify and use website password when creating avatar

   * Check if avatar password is properly updated after a password reset request
   * Auth with avatar credential (as fallback to wp auth)
-    * Create new web user if auth by avatar
+    * Create new WordPress user if auth by avatar

+  * integrate web asset server

 * middle term
   * User profile